Iceland

 Iceland is wild — raw-energy-of-the-earth wild.
 One moment you’re standing in front of a thundering waterfall so close you can feel the mist in your bones, the next you’re soaking in a steamy lagoon while geysers explode just down the road.

 Plan smart, pace yourself, and embrace the splurge where it counts.
-Because when your kids are chasing puffins along the cliffs or watching the Northern Lights dance overhead, you’ll realize Iceland doesn’t just wow — it rewires how you see the world.
+Because when your kids are staring at a glacier lagoon full of floating icebergs or watching the Northern Lights dance overhead, you’ll realize Iceland doesn’t just wow — it rewires how you see the world.

 9-Day Itinerary